T3l3sc0p3/ctf-writeups/KnightCTF-2024/Pwn/Get-The-Sword.md

 ![28 chars](img/get-the-sword-28.png)

-We can then add 4 more bytes to overflow the EBP register
+Because this is 32-bit program, we can then add 4 more bytes to overflow the EBP register.
+If it's 64-bit program, the bytes will be 8 to overflow the RBP register

 ```sh
 python -c "print('A'*32)" | ./get_sword